sidrashahbaz/specs/terminology-service/manage-code-system-supplement/create-code-system-supplement.md

 **Purpose:**                   The main intent of this use case is to create code system supplement in a terminology service.

-**Pre Condition:**             Terminology Administrator must be identified and authenticated.
-Terminology Administrator must have access to code system revision provided by the terminology provider.
+**Pre Condition:**             Terminology Author must be identified and authenticated.

 **Post Condition:**            Code System supplements will be created successfully.